 If presidents’ primary motivation for discussing pending cases in their public speeches is to influence the justices’ decisions, their speeches should share several common characteristics.
 First, the timing of speeches on pending decisions may signal the president’s intent in speaking about them.
 If presidents are primarily motivated to influence case outcomes with their speeches, those speeches should cluster within days of the date of oral argument.
 Such is the case because the justices meet in conference later in the week following oral argument to cast their initial votes and begin the opinion writing process (Baum 2013, 109).
 Further, the justices begin forming their opinions about the outcome of cases in the weeks prior to oral argument based on the legal briefs, lower court opinions, and bench memoranda that accompany the case (Corley, Collins, and Calvin 2011; Ward and Weiden 2006).
 Thus, the date of oral argument represents one of the last opportunities to shape the justices’ decisions before they begin casting votes and writing opinions.
 Further, it is perhaps the point in which the justices’ attention is most focused on a given case.
 Moreover, the media devote substantial attention to covering oral arguments (Clark, Lax, and Rice 2015).
 By taking positions on cases around the date of oral arguments, presidents are provided with the opportunity to shape the nature of that coverage, potentially putting their positions on the justices’ radar.
 Conversely, speeches made months prior to oral argument might not permeate the justices’ psyches since they are unlikely to have given the case close scrutiny at such an early date.
-Similarly, speeches made months after oral argument are not likely to be an effective means of influencing the justices since they are likely to have already joined drafts of the opinions by then.
+Similarly, speeches made months after oral argument are probably not an effective means of influencing the justices since they would be inclined to have already joined drafts of the opinions by then.
 Thus, while such early or late speeches may prove useful for presidents seeking to demonstrate their commitment to matters of public concern, they are not likely to be effective as a means of influencing the Court.
 Accordingly, if presidents discuss pending cases in an effort to influence the justices, we expect that their speeches will cluster within days of the date of oral argument.

 Types of Remarks